What Is a Vulnerability Management Program and Why You Need It

 According to our Cybersecurity Glossary, a vulnerability can be defined as follows:

 A vulnerability is a hole in computer security, that leaves the system open to damages caused by cyber attackers.
-Vulnerabilities have to solved as soon as they are discovered, before a cybercriminal takes advantage and exploits them.
+Vulnerabilities have to be solved as soon as they are discovered, before a cybercriminal takes advantage and exploits them.

 This brings us to the definition of vulnerability management: